ourfuturehealth/design-system-toolkit/README.md

-# OFH design system toolkit
+# Our Future Health design system toolkit

-OFH design system toolkit contains the code you need to start building user interfaces for Our Future Health websites and services.
+Our Future Health design system toolkit contains the code you need to start building user interfaces for Our Future Health websites and services.

 ## Guidance

 Visit the [NHS digital service manual](https://service-manual.nhs.uk/) for examples of components and guidance for when to use them.

-## How to install OFH design system toolkit
+## How to install Our Future Health design system toolkit

 ### 1. Install with package managers

-We recommend that you [install OFH design system toolkit using node package manager (npm)](/docs/installation/installing-with-npm.md).
+We recommend that you [install Our Future Health design system toolkit using node package manager (npm)](/docs/installation/installing-with-npm.md).

 ### 2. Install by using compiled files

-You can also [install OFH design system toolkit using our compiled files](/docs/installation/installing-compiled.md), if you are not currently using a package manager.
+You can also [install Our Future Health design system toolkit using our compiled files](/docs/installation/installing-compiled.md), if you are not currently using a package manager.

 ## How to make a new release